CodeSmile-0000011110110111/de.codesmile.luny/README.md

 local context = ...
 ```

-Implement functions in the context table, using the same name as the C# callback:
+Implement event functions in the context table, using the same name as the C# callback:
 ```
 context.OnPostprocessAllAssets = function(imported, deleted, moved, movedFrom)
     print("Asset Postprocessing, imported count: " .. #imported)